Primary (3-6years)

 Through both independent and teacher-led activities, students are introduced to abstract concepts – such as dimension, weight, and gradation – as they interact with a variety of concrete materials.
 For example, by comparing the lengths of two rods, children learn the concepts of short and long.
 Other sensorial materials help children to identify thick and thin, heavy and light, rough and smooth, and small and large.

-Sensorial activities develop a child’s sense of order and hone his perception and problem-solving.
-Crucially, they also build a foundation for mathematics as children develop number sense through patterning and sequencing.
+Sensorial activities help children develop a strong sense of order while refining perception and problem-solving skills.
+These experiences also lay an important foundation for mathematics by strengthening number sense through patterning and sequencing.

 3. Math